gloriajs/gloria/README.md

 This project aims to be a substitute for [jekyll](https://jekyllrb.com/), to help you create static websites without depending on ruby.

+Because of its ease of use, extensibility and support for md files, is also great for creating websites out of documentatation that lives in a source code.

 ## Community

 We're going to have a discord or something some day.